ristonrodrigues723/diy_musicpodxheadphones/journal.md

 created case base top extrudes and othe r manirs still 3cm height not comoact at ill in can tryb2 but needc pcb to actually bporoceed further
 ![Screenshot 2025-07-09 230049](https://github.com/user-attachments/assets/e6c87fc5-c409-4fbb-bf4e-66bc924dcf5c)
+hrs -4

+day5,6
+tasks done- created the 3d modek for the mp3 bal;ance the vpcb in the middlr added the main button ring reshareched ecerything to create headphones but rhe blke chips in india are oldrer c=ost a lot suck will use my owjn older ble chip from h\old headphones